-4. California Environmental Quality Act (CEOA).
+4. California Environmental Quality Act (CEQA).
 Section 13096 of the California Code of Regulations requires Commission approval of a coastal development permit to be supported by a finding showing the permit to be consistent with any applicable requirements of the California Environmental Quality Act (CEQA).
 Section 21080.5(d)(2)(i) of CEQA prohibits a proposed development from being approved if there are feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse impact which the activity may have on the environment.

-As discussed herein, the proposed project, as conditioned, will not cause significant adverse impacts to the environment.
+As discussed herein, the proposed project, as conditioned to require the lot to remain open to the public, the proposed development will not cause significant adverse impacts to the environment.
 There are no feasible alternatives or mitigation measures available which would substantially lessen any significant adverse impact which the proposed activity may have on the environment.
-Therefore, the Commission finds the proposed project, as conditioned, is the least environmentally-damaging feasible alternative and can be found consistent with the requirements of the Coastal Act to conform to CEQA.
+Therefore, the Commission finds the proposed project, as conditioned, is the least environmentally-damaging feasible alternative and can be found consistent with the requirements of the Coastal Act to conform to CEOA.